A hybrid stochastic configuration interaction-coupled cluster approach for multireference systems: Quantum Monte Carlo Methods

-\end{widetext} The CI coefficients on each determinant can be re-expressed as numbers of psips (`psi particles' or `walkers') residing in the Hilbert space of the system. \Cref{eq:iter} can be solved stochastically by sampling the population dynamics of the psips as they undergo the following processes: \begin{itemize} \item spawning from $\ket{D_\mathbf{i}}$ to $\ket{D_\mathbf j}$ creates a particle with probability
+\end{widetext}} The CI coefficients on each determinant can be viewed as populations of psips (`psi particles' or `walkers') residing in the Hilbert space of the system. \Cref{eq:iter} can be solved stochastically by sampling the population dynamics of the psips as they undergo the following processes: { \begin{itemize} \item spawning from $\ket{D_\nu}$ to $\ket{D_\mu}$ creates a new particle with probability

-\item death or cloning of particles on $\ket{D_\mathbf{i}}$ occurs with probability
+\item death or cloning of particles on $\ket{D_\mu}$ occurs with probability

-\item annihilation of particles of opposite sign on the same determinant. \end{itemize} In the death step, the variable shift $S$ replaces the unknown exact energy $E$.
-This is allowed to vary, acting as a population control parameter and, once the system has reached a steady state, converges to the true energy.
-In a standard FCIQMC calculation, two independent estimators can be used for the energy -- the shift described above and the projected energy
+where the parameter $S$, known as the shift, has been introduced in place of the unknown ground state energy $E_0$. \item annihilation of particles of opposite sign on the same determinant. \end{itemize} The shift in the death step is allowed to vary, acting as a population control parameter and, once the system has reached a steady state, converges to the true energy $E_0$.
+In a standard FCIQMC calculation, two independent estimators can therefore be used for the energy -- the shift described above and the projected energy

+where $N_\mu$ is the FCIQMC population on determinant $\mu$, which should on average be proportional to $c_\mu$.
+Effective techniques to obtain statistical estimates of these quantities from the QMC imaginary-time series have been devised\cite{Ichibha2022} and for large enough particle populations they are unbiased estimators of the true energy.
+For low populations, a bias is observed but can be minimised by using appropriate calculation parameters.\cite{Vigor2015}}